jvsingh/jasperreports-connector/README.md

 that can be printed/emailed or simply presented to end users for download.
 (Also see the demo/app/jasper-flow)

 This is quite a useful tool - in your integration flows, wherever you have a requirement to generate well-formatted documents (e.g. to send as email attachments, end-user download, sending electronically via API's in B2B scenarios), the connector can save a lot of coding effort - with the connector, you would simply supply a JasperReports compiled template and the raw data and the connector would return a formatted document in electronic format.
-JasperReports is a powerful tool with a visual WYSIWYG editor (iReport).
+JasperReports is a powerful tool with a visual WYSIWYG editor (iReport/JasperSoft studio).
+***Note that JasperSoft studio and runtime come with community and enterprise licenses so evaluate which one is suitable for your requirements.***

 Installation and Usage
 ----------------------